baldiea75-tech/carisurg-portfolio/README.md

 ## About This Project

 This repository documents my Week 0 work for the CariSurg MedTech Pathways Programme.
-The goal is to perform exploratory data analysis (EDA) and clinical data cleaning on a dirty emergency triage dataset, identify at-risk patients using rule-based logic, and communicate findings clearly.
+The goal is to perform exploratory data analysis (EDA) and clinical data cleaning on a dirty emergency triage dataset, identify at-risk patients using rule-based logic and communicate findings clearly.

 The dataset simulates real triage records from Mercer General Hospital's Emergency Department, with intentionally introduced data quality issues reflecting what real clinical data looks like in practice.